Like most other UU congregations, we use a service called Zoom to hold our services online.

 “Raising your hand” is now easier to find

 Congregants’ microphones are muted until they ask to speak.
 To let us know that you want to share, please “raise your hand.”
 Not your literal hand, but your virtual hand.
 How do you do this?
-When you click on “participants” in the toolbar at the bottom of the Zoom window on your computer screen, you will see a list with everyone’s names.
-What is important is the text at the bottom right of that window, where it says Raise Hand.
-Use that button if you’d like to share.
-(The feature is also available on a smartphone or a tablet, but may be in a different place.)
+Click on the Reactions button at the bottom of your Zoom screen and you’ll see something like this.

 And here’s a tip for those on a landline phone: you can raise your hand too, by pressing *9.

 Another feature that we use is Chat.
 Click on that button and you can follow and participate in typed conversations throughout the service.
 If you’re shy about speaking, chat is a good place to share joys and sorrows informally.
 You can also use it to ask for tech support.

 Next to the microphone icon in the toolbar, there is a carat symbol ^ that brings up a menu of audio options, and at the bottom of that menu is “audio settings.”
 Click on that to adjust the volume of your microphone.
 We suggest the highest setting to be sure you can be heard.